Last Updated on August 7, 2020

-At the time of this post, it does not appear that the private label hand sanitizers sold by Aldi or Trader Joe’s are on the list.
+As of August 6th, 2020, it does not appear that the private label hand sanitizers sold by Aldi or Trader Joe’s are on the list.
 Aldi’s Source Hand Sanitizer is not, and Trader Joe’s Hand Sanitizer is not.
-In addition, Clean N Fresh Hand Sanitizer, which Aldi has been selling because of its own shortage, is not.
+In addition, Clean N Fresh Hand Sanitizer and Daily Care Antibacterial Hand Sanitizer — both of which Aldi has been selling because of its own shortage — are not.

 Things, of course, could change.
 The FDA maintains a running list, which you can access over on its website.